freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

    An Ubuntu server that monitors the *Application Server* with `OSSEC <https://www.ossec.net/>`__ and sends email alerts.
 - Network Firewall
    A hardware firewall dedicated to your SecureDrop installation.

+A summary of the major steps is as follow:

+#.
+Acquire compatible hardware.
+#.
+Prepare email accounts and GPG keys for alert emails.
+#.
+Prepare an *Admin Workstation* laptop.
+#.
+Set up the KeePassXC password manager on the *Admin Workstation*.
+#.
+Install and configure the dedicated network firewall from the *Admin Workstation*.
+#.
+Prepare the (*Application* and *Monitor*) servers.
+#.
+Install SecureDrop on the servers from the *Admin Workstation*.
+#.
+Complete local configuration of the *Admin Workstation*.
+#.
+Create the first Admin user.
+#.
+Test the installation.

+Optionally:

+#.
+Prepare additional *Journalist Workstations* for use by *Journalists*.
+#.
+Prepare encrypted *Export Devices*.

 Minimum security requirements for a *SecureDrop Workstation*
 ------------------------------------------------------------